ULL-ESIT-DMSI-1920/vue-fundamentals-laura-manzini-alu0101531700/README.md

 ## Dynamic classes with v-bind

-- [  ] Change the list of items from a list of Strings to a list of Objects with `label` and `purchased` attributes.
+- [ X ] Change the list of items from a list of Strings to a list of Objects with `label` and `purchased` attributes.
 Update the `saveItem` method and the template accordingly
 - [  ] Make use of the class `.strikeout` in the css file:

   ```css